motacola/PandocPro/README.md

 npm run gui:dev    # start the Electron + Vite app in dev mode
 # In the Electron window:
 # 1. Pick a .docx from the dropdown
+# 2. Open “Quick settings” to ensure Pandoc/Node are detected and pick the docs folder if it lives elsewhere
-# 2. Use the TipTap editor to rewrite Markdown with WYSIWYG controls, save, or “Save & Export”
+# 3. Use the TipTap editor to rewrite Markdown with WYSIWYG controls, save, or “Save & Export”
-# 3. Choose an action (Convert, Export, Auto Sync) and click “Run Selected Action”
+# 4. Choose an action (Convert, Export, Auto Sync) and click “Run Selected Action”
-# 4. Watch stdout/stderr per-run logs, copy them if needed, and review Recent Activity pulled from logs/history.log
+# 5. Watch stdout/stderr per-run logs, copy them if needed, and review Recent Activity pulled from logs/history.log
 ```

 When you’re ready to distribute the desktop app, build installers with: